lockedz/hellockedz/README.md

 ### CHANGELOG
+- Changed a lot of things, since the bot itself is banned (it's not allowed at all to have automatic responses or messages), I did this more as a personal hobby.
+Its result is pretty close to Streamlabs but I can't have access to people's real lettuce so the bot cannot be 100% accurate;

 #### 23/09/2019
 - Added support for PvE bets (Kripp's PvE bets are: 'before' (low tier), 'during' (mid tier) and 'finish' (high tier);